Ultimate Huron Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-The need for additional rental properties in a city can be checked by analyzing the short-term rental occupancy rate.
-A high occupancy rate shows that a fresh supply of short-term rental space is wanted.
-Weak occupancy rates denote that there are more than too many short-term units in that area.
+The need for more rentals in a region can be determined by going over the short-term rental occupancy rate.
+A community that needs new rental housing will have a high occupancy rate.
+Low occupancy rates indicate that there are already too many short-term rental properties in that area.

 Short-Term Rental Cash-on-Cash Return